 Harvard psychologist George A. Miller first introduced the concept of content chunking in 1956.
 He found that our short-term memory can only hold around seven pieces of information at a time.
 That’s why full-day training or long-form e-learning courses can easily overwhelm employees.

+To overcome the brain’s ability to only retain small chunks of information, you must adapt the way you train your employees.
 The practical application of this concept is microlearning.
-When you deliver content to your learners in small chunks that are spaced out over a certain period, they will retain more of it.
+When you deliver content to your learners in small chunks that’s spaced out over a longer period of time, they will retain more of it.
 One way to do that is by pushing bite-sized learning modules to your staff on your LMS or a mobile app.

-Regularly forcing the recall of information is the second step to beating the forgetting curve and manifesting the knowledge in the long-term memory.
-Tests and quizzes are excellent ways to do that because one of two things will always happen:
+Regularly forcing the recall of information is the second step in beating the forgetting curve and retaining the knowledge learned in your long-term memory.
+Tests and quizzes are excellent ways to do this because one of two things will always happen:

-Either the learner gives the correct answer and automatically reinforces the knowledge more strongly, or the learner gets the question wrong, but the right answer is being shown and memorised.
+Either the learner will give the correct answer automatically reinforcing the knowledge more strongly, or the learner gets the question wrong, but the right answer is then shown to them and memorised.
 What’s critical is that the learner has to be challenged over and over again so that the brain understands that it is worth remembering this information.